TUM-LMF/fieldRNN/readme.md

 A complete package list at ```requirements.txt```

 <div class="alert alert-warning">
-Due to changes in the tf.nn.rnn_cell.MultiRNN class in Tensorflow 1.2.0 the current code is not compatible with TF version 1.2.0
+**Please Note** Due to changes in the tf.nn.rnn_cell.MultiRNN class in Tensorflow 1.2.0 the current code is not compatible with TF version 1.2.0
 </div>

 ##### Installation
 ```
 # clone this repository
 git clone https://github.com/TUM-LMF/fieldRNN.git
+cd fieldRNN

 # download body of data to execute train.py and evaluate.py (~5 GB)
 sh download_data.sh